neo4j-product-examples/graphrag-examples/README.md

 # GraphRAG Examples
-This repo contains a streamlit app for demonstrating examples with GraphRAG.
+This repo contains a streamlit app for introducing and teaching example GraphRAG patterns.

 ## Loading Data
 This sample app uses the classic Northwind database.
 We will provide a script for loading the data from raw source and setting up the vector index.
 Until then you can use `neo4j.dump` file to automatically setup the database.